AmarSaggu/Compiler/README.md

-# Compiler
+# Yip
-A compiler for a small language being developed for the Compiler Construction module using OCamllex and Menhir.
+Yip is a small programming being developed for my Compiler Construction module.

+The Yip Comiler uses OCamllex and Menhir.

 # Building
 Make sure that you have OCaml and Menhir installed before attempting to build.